tjfulle/matmodlab/source/execution/cli.rst

 Overview
 ========

 Matmodlab is executed by running the ``mml`` procedure.
-Several parameters can be set either on the command line or in an environment file (see :ref:`basic_config`).
+Several parameters can be set either on the command line or in an environment file (see :ref:`environment`).

 mml Summary
 ===========